patataofcourse/flour/README.md

 # flour
-Serializes and deserializes BCCAD files to JSON
+Serializes and deserializes BCCAD files to and from JSON